 There is one more reason why HFT trading is progressing quite slowly in the crypto niche, and it’s being derived from the first one.

-In crypto, trading volume is not high enough.
+In crypto, the trading volume is not high enough.
 Quite frankly, in order to get filled, you need to slightly increase the price.
 Because trading crypto (e.g. Bitcoin) is very popular among individual investors, there is no need for them to buy HFT black boxes in bulk, to get ahead of competitors.

 Although some individual traders use trading bots, the automation level in crypto markets is hardly comparable with traditional assets.

 However, with all that being said, the niche constantly evolves, and several cryptocurrency exchanges flirt with the idea of high-frequency trading, for example, Xena Exchange, Huobi, Gemini and ErisX.

 Now, let’s take a deeper look at the concept as we know it today.

 Advantages of using HFT

 As we’ve explained earlier, one of the biggest advantages of using HFT black boxes is their speed.
 No human, no matter how sophisticated, can act on market conditions as fast as a pack of very powerful algorithms locked inside of multiple black boxes.
 Especially if they are physically located near the exchange you trade on top of.
 There is even a specific term for these on-sight services – co-location.

 In the hands of a dark pool provider, the HFT software can turn into a sophisticated tool and give you a significant advantage over other market players.
 With an order execution time of several milli- or microseconds, you can profit even from the smallest fluctuations in the market.